Department of Communication

-Movies on demand.
-24-hour cable news.
-Internet marketing and sales.
+Streaming media.
+Mobile advertising.
+Live casting.
 What part of your life is not affected by the mass media?
-The Communication Department offers a major in Communication with six areas of concentration: Creative Advertising; Journalism and Media Writing; Multimedia and Web Design; Public Relations; Radio and Video Production; and Sports Communication.
+The Communication Department offers a major in Communication with six areas of concentration: Creative Advertising; Entertainment Media; Journalism and Media Writing; Public Relations; Radio and Video Production; and Sports Communication.
 The department also offers minors in Communication and Sports Communication.
+Consistent with Lasell's Connected Learning philosophy of education, Communication majors will gain hands-on experience in and outside of the classroom throughout their four years of studies.
 Through a series of media studies courses, students learn about the functions and influences of the media, so that they enter the profession with an awareness of the cultural impact their work will have, as well as associated social and ethical issues regarding the roles and functions of the media in our society.
-In addition, consistent with Lasell's Connected Learning philosophy of education, communication majors will gain hands-on experience in and outside of the classroom throughout their four years of studies.

 Students have numerous opportunities to work on class projects at our state-of-the-art Lasell College radio station, in programming, production, and promotions, in our high-tech digital video production suite, and in the studios of NewTV, Newton's community-access cable television station not far from the Lasell campus.